conan-io/docs/incubating.rst

    # EXPERIMENTAL FIELDS, used exclusively by new CMakeConfigDeps (-c tools.cmake.cmakedeps:new)
-   self.cpp_info.type  # The type of this artifact "shared-library", "static-library", etc (same as package_type) self.cpp_info.location # full location (path and filename with extension) of the artifact self.cpp_info.link_location  # Location of the import library for Windows .lib associated to a dll self.cpp_info.languages # same as "languages" attribute, it can be "C", "C++" self.cpp_info.exe  # Definition of an executable artifact
+   self.cpp_info.type  # The type of this artifact "shared-library", "static-library", etc (same as package_type) self.cpp_info.location # full location (path and filename with extension) of the artifact or the Apple Framework library one self.cpp_info.link_location  # Location of the import library for Windows .lib associated to a dll self.cpp_info.languages # same as "languages" attribute, it can be "C", "C++" self.cpp_info.exe  # Definition of an executable artifact self.cpp_info.package_framework  # Definition of an Apple Framework (new since Conan 2.14)

 These fields will be auto-deduced from the other ``cpp_info`` and ``components`` definitions, like the ``libs`` or ``libdirs`` fields, but the automatic deduction might have limitations.
 Defining them explicitly will inhibit the auto deduction and use the value as provided by the recipe.